Borneo DiscoveryStyle: TravellerCultural discovery away from the crowds

 It will be warm throughout your stay in Borneo.
 We recommend that you bring a couple of long sleeved shirts for evenings to protect against mosquitoes.
 A hat is also advised to be worn through the day to protect from the sun, along with at least one piece of waterproof clothing for any days that the weather may be wet or windy.

 Footwear is a main priority on this tour.
-Comfortable walking shoes/boots are recommended.
+Comfortable and sturdy walking shoes/boots are recommended.